clemsonciti/palmetto-documentation/pages/documentation/software_hoomd.md

     $ git clone --recursive https://bitbucket.org/glotzer/hoomd-blue
     ```

-4. A folder hoomd-blue is cloned to the folder.
-Create build folder and go inside
+4. A folder hoomd-blue is cloned to the *source* folder.
+Create *build* folder and go inside

     ```
     $ cd hoomd-blue